DataVolumeXYZ/DataVolumeXYZ/_posts/2023-03-20-external-tool-PbiToolsWatchPS.md

 * By default, Windows file paths have a maximum length of 260 characters, so if your .pbix files are saved in a folder with a long path, pbi-tools may start throwing error messages saying that it can't save the .json files it has extracted, because their paths would be too long.
 If this happens, you can try:
   * Moving your .pbix files to a folder with a shorter path (relatively simple, but may not solve the problem, or only solve it temporarily)
   * Applying the [LongPathsEnabled](https://docs.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=cmd#enable-long-paths-in-windows-10-version-1607-and-later) registry fix on your machine (more complicated, but very likely to solve the problem permanently)
 * The version of PbiToolsWatchPS linked above runs in Windows PowerShell 5.1.
-If prefer PowerShell Core 7+, you can download and install [046-PbiToolsWatchPS7.pbitool.json](https://raw.githubusercontent.com/JamesDBartlett3/PowerBits/main/ExternalTools/046-PbiToolsWatchPS7.pbitool.json) instead, though that version is not well tested, and may not work properly (or at all).
+If you prefer PowerShell Core 7+, you can download and install [046-PbiToolsWatchPS7.pbitool.json](https://raw.githubusercontent.com/JamesDBartlett3/PowerBits/main/ExternalTools/046-PbiToolsWatchPS7.pbitool.json) instead, though that version is not well tested, and may not work properly (or at all).